Transtheoretical Model & Your New Year Resolution

-If you've ever wished that you could change your eating behavior for good, without going back to the way things were, then we’ve got good news for you.
-Most people who make major changes in their lives go through specific stages in order to modify their behavior permanently.
+If wishing to change behaviors for the good, without going back to the way things were, we’ve got good news for you.
+Most people who make major changes go through specific stages in order to modify their behavior permanently.

-Knowing where we fall in the stages of true change can help us move forward and gain momentum to achieve our goals and more importantly, to change our behavior for good.
+Knowing and recognizing stages of true change help us move forward.
+It also helps us gain momentum to achieve goals and resolutions.
+And most importantly, to change our behavior for good!

 Stage 2: Contemplation